-If no symptoms accompany endometriosis, a person may require no treatment.
+If endometriosis causes no symptoms, a person may not need treatment.
 However, a doctor should still monitor the situation regularly.

 - Superficial electrocauterization.
-A doctor will use electricity and heat to remove the endometrial growths.
+A doctor uses electricity or heat to remove the endometrial growths.

 - Large loop excision.
 This involves a tool with a wire loop that carries an electrical current.
-The doctor will remove the growths by passing the loop along the surface of the cervix, before sealing any wounds.
+The doctor removes endometriosis growths by passing the loop through the tissue of the cervix.

-It is important to note that lesions may reappear after removal.
+It is important to note that the growths may reappear after surgical removal.